benjaminmoon/benjaminmoon.github.io/_palaeomap/09-plotting-occurrence-data.md

 These three are worth considering further.

 _Incorrect palaeogeographical reconstruction_ is perhaps the most obvious answer: these reconstructions are difficult and there will always be some uncertainty with reconstructing the earth 155 million years ago.
-However, the method of @Cao2017Bb included palaeoenvironments reconstructed using PBDB data to improve confidence in the borders of sea and land.
+However, the method of Cao _et al._ (2017) included palaeoenvironments reconstructed using PBDB data to improve confidence in the borders of sea and land.
 The palaeogeography should match the PBDB well then, particularly in well-studied and sampled periods and locations.
 There are, however, some parts that cannot certainly reconstructed because of a lack of data, rock availability, or accessibility.

 _Incorrect modern location_ may be the easiest to discount as localities tend to be spatially constrained and identifiable, even in older literature.
 This being the case, there should only be minor error in the locations of occurrences (~10s km).